-While the macarons are drying, heat the oven to 300 F (150 C/130C Fan oven/Gas Mark 2).
-Bake one sheet at a time on the middle rack.
+While the macarons are drying, heat the oven to 300 F. Bake one sheet at a time on the middle rack.
 Check in 11 minutes.
 If the tops slide or move (independently of the 'feet' when you gently twist the top), then bake for 2 to 3 more minutes.
 Check one or two.
 If they move when gently touched, put them back in the oven for 1 to 2 more minutes until they don't move when touched.
 Let the macaroons cool for 10 minutes before removing from the pan.
 The macarons should release without sticking.